Deutsche Bank's Jain sees risks, resolution to euro crisis

-SINGAPORE A resolution to the problems engulfing Europe and its debt crisis will be found, Deutsche Bank's DKBGn.DE co-CEO designate said on Thursday, though the road to finding an outcome is layered with risks and uncertainty.
+SINGAPORE Sept 15 A resolution to the problems engulfing Europe and its debt crisis will be found, Deutsche Bank's DKBGn.DE co-CEO designate said on Thursday, though the path toward finding an outcome are laden with risks and uncertainty.

 "We are therefore positive that a resolution will be found, but there is real risk of an accident in the meantime, and the path will be uncertain and markets will remain volatile,” Anshu Jain, the German lender's global head of the corporate and investment bank, said in prepared remarks at Deutsche Bank-sponsored conference in Singapore.

-Jain, making his first speech since being named in July co-CEO from next year, said the euro's problems were making investors more careful about lending to the region's banks.
+Jain, who was making his first speech since being named co-CEO from next year, said the euro’s problems were making investors more careful about lending to the region’s banks.

-"There is a reluctance to fund, particularly the European banks," he said, speaking at Deutsche Bank's inaugural Women in Asian Business Conference.
+"A failure to resolve the current crisis expeditiously has led investors, including the prime U.S. money funds, to take a more cautious attitude towards their funding of European banks," he said.

 Jain, wearing a dark suit, white shirt and a checkered tie, noted that the financial industry is in the second phase of the crisis that began in 2008.